-The 6 wire link can be brought to a telephone jack (RJ11) or to a 6 position terminal strip thus allowing the use of any type of wire for the link.
-Data are transmitted via the lines marked YELLOW and BLUE whereas data are received via the BLACK and WHITE wires.
-The line must be terminated by a resistor network which is placed across the 2 pairs of data wires (a non-bussed, 14 or 16 pin resistor network is required.
-The pinout is not important since the only 2 used resistors are the ones at the centre of the network).
-Using a resistor network allows to place different resistance values.
+The 6 wire link can be brought to the on-board telephone jack (RJ11) or to the 6 position terminal strip thus allowing the use of any type of wire for the link.

+When connecting to the terminal strip, data is transmitted via the terminal strip lines marked YELLOW and BLUE in Figure 1, whereas data is received via the BLACK and WHITE lines.
+The line must be terminated by a resistor network which is placed across the 2 pairs of data wires.
+For this, a non-bussed, 14 or 16 pin resistor network is required.
+(The pin-out is not important since the only 2 resistors used are the ones at the centre of the network).
+Using a resistor network allows the placement of different resistance values.
 120 Ohms is recommended, but in fact, the resistance should match the impedance of the data transmission line.

-IMPORTANT: For optimal operation, a data network requires to be terminated on both ends of the link.
-This means that intermediate stations need NOT be terminated with resistors (if you are using our I/O-485 line of stations, you should remove the resistor networks on all the I/O-485 stations but the last one).
+IMPORTANT: For optimal operation, a data network requires termination on both ends of the link.
+This means that intermediate stations need NOT be terminated with resistors (if you are using the RMV RS485 line of Data Acquisition and Control Boards, you should remove the resistor networks on all the RS485 stations but the last one).

-The data lines are protected by 4 diodes and 2 Zeners each which prevent voltages over 6 Volts from reaching the drivers.
+The data lines are protected by 4 diodes and 2 Zeners each, which prevent voltages over 6 Volts from reaching the drivers.